CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab8.md

    - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

-### Summary
+## Review

 In this lab, you have successfully configured the JetBrains IntelliJ Idea IDE for Java, installed the GitHub Copilot plugin, and explored the basic Java code that produced the suggestions using Copilot.

+## You have successfully completed the lab